kennedyr/OSSM-hardware/README.md

 <h3><p align="center"><a href="https://github.com/KinkyMakers/OSSM-hardware/blob/master/Documentation/Assembly%20Instructions.pdf">Build Instructions</a></p></h3>

-Join our Discord to be part of the discussion and get help with your build. https://discord.gg/MmpT9xE
+Join our Discord to be part of the discussion. https://discord.gg/MmpT9xE

 ### Software

-The software is available in this github repository, the software is written and compiled utilizing PlatformIO on Visual Studio Code. <a href="OSSM PlatformIO Readme.md">Reference for working with the code in PlatformIO here</a>
+The software is available in this github repository along with specialised version in forks, the software is written and compiled utilizing PlatformIO on Visual Studio Code. <a href="OSSM PlatformIO Readme.md">Reference for working with the code in PlatformIO here</a>

-We recommend using the ESP32 microcontroller.
-This code is still arduino IDE compatible but offers many times better performance and a nice internet dashboard you can use!
+###Microcontroller
-Control your OSSM at https://app.researchanddesire.com/ossm !
+We recommend using a reference board that already has a Microprocesser installed, but for experienced (and experimental users) it can be built using ESP32 microcontroller.
+This code is still arduino IDE compatible but offers many times better performance.

-### Eagle PCB
+### PCB design
-Simple PCB to power an ESP32 (wifi enabled microcontroller) from 24V and breakout the pins for the OSSM control
+Simple PCB to power an ESP32 (wifi enabled microcontroller) from 24V and breakout the pins for the OSSM control is available in the repository.
+Alternatively you can purchase a reference board that makes it all easy.
+Plug onto the recommended servo and connect up the power to the terminal block.

 ### Mechanical design
 The OSSM use a compact belt design with components that have become widely available due to 3D printing popularity.
-It is driven by a Nema23 motor of **your** choosing, although we reccomend small integrated closed loop steppers for their cost to performance ratio.
+It is driven by a Nema23 patterned motor.
+The recommended and most widely supported feature rich is a JMC Servo which is the default option for the current developers.
+Servo motors offer good torque at a wide range of speeds and require less power and are slightly more expensive.
+Many of the more advanced features are exclusive to to later JMC firmare.
+Experienced users have the option to use a Nema23 patterned motor of **your** choosing, although we reccomend small integrated closed loop steppers for their cost to performance ratio if not using a JMC servo.

 <img src="https://github.com/KinkyMakers/OSSM-hardware/blob/5cbd1378f6389e5d8ece273931e7b261c27d1871/Documentation/OSSM%20mechanical%20overview.png" width="750" >